 This facility offers medically assisted detox, inpatient care and outpatient support.
 It is proud of its Cognitive Behavioural approach and holistic therapy options.
 It is called “Ocean Recovery” because its location is near the North Beach.
 It is widely believed that being near the ocean is therapeutic and can bring a sense of calm.

 This facility offers medically assisted detox, inpatient care and outpatient support.
-It has affiliations with AA as part of its aftercare function.
+Alcohol rehab Edinburgh also has affiliations with AA as part of its aftercare function.

 Rehab 4 Addiction